When does my license expire?

 When can I renew my license?

-You can renew your license up to 60 days before your current license expires.
+You can renew your license with the Iowa Board of Respiratory Care and Polysomnography (IBRCP) up to 60 days before your current license expires.
 You may begin the renewal process on January 31 of even numbered years.
-Renewal notifications will be emailed to your email address on file with the board at 60, 50, 40, and 30 days prior to the license expiration date.
-If you have not renewed your license 20 days prior to the license expiration date, a postcard will be mailed to your mailing address on file.
+Renewal notifications will be sent to your email address on file with the board 60, 50, 40, and 30 days prior to the license expiration date.
+If you have not renewed your license 20 days prior to the license expiration date, a postcard will be sent to your mailing address on file.
 Renew your license early to avoid a late fee or lapse in licensure.
 All continuing education requirements must be completed prior to license renewal.

 How do I renew my license?

-Please see the Renewal link below for instructions on how to renew your license.
+Please see the IBRCP – Renewal link below for instructions on how to renew your license.

 How many CEUs does Iowa require?

-Respiratory Care Practitioners are required to complete a minimum of 24 hours of continuing education, with at least 14 being earned by completing a program in which the instructor conducts the class in person or by employing an electronic technology that allows for real-time communication between the instructor or licensee.
-These 14 hours are satisfied by our live courses.
+RTs are required to complete a minimum of 24 hours of continuing education, with at least 14 being earned by completing a program in which the instructor conducts the class in person or by employing an electronic technology that allows for real-time communication between the instructor and licensee.
+These 14 hours are satisfied by our Live courses.

 Can I get all of my CEUs online?

 Yes, all of your CEUs can be completed online.
-A minimum of 14 hours must be live courses with opportunity for communication between the instructor or licensee, and a maximum of 10 being self-directed courses.
+A minimum of 14 hours must be Live courses with opportunity for communication between the instructor and licensee, and a maximum of 10 being Self-Directed courses.
+See our Discounts page for special offers.

-Are your courses approved by both the AARC and the Iowa Respiratory Board?
+Are your courses approved by both the American Association for Respiratory Care (AARC) and the IBRCP?

-Yes, our courses are AARC approved and accepted by the Iowa Respiratory Board.
+Yes, our courses are AARC approved and accepted by the IBRCP.

 How much does my renewal cost?